Intensity Modulated Radiotherapy of the Breast and Lung

 Many reports in the literature described changes in radiation dose delivered for IMRT compared to other techniques.
 For example, Selvaraj reported on 20 patients with breast cancer randomly selected for comparison who received IMRT or 3D CRT.
 (20) In this study, the mean dose for the ipsilateral lung and the percentage of volume of contralateral volume lung receiving greater than 5% of prescribed dose with IMRT were reduced by 9.9% and 35% compared to 3D CRT.
 The authors note that the dosimetric data suggest improved dose homogeneity in the breast and reduction in the dose to lung and heart for IMRT treatments, which may be of clinical value in potentially contributing to improved cosmetic results and reduced late treatment-related toxicity.

-Hardee and colleagues compared the dosimetric and toxicity outcomes after treatment with IMRT or 3D-CRT for whole-breast irradiation in a consecutive series of 97 patients with early-stage breast cancer, who were assigned to either approach after segmental mastectomy based upon insurance carrier approval for reimbursement for IMRT.
+Hardee et al. compared the dosimetric and toxicity outcomes after treatment with IMRT or 3D-CRT for whole-breast irradiation in a consecutive series of 97 patients with early-stage breast cancer, who were assigned to either approach after segmental mastectomy based upon insurance carrier approval for reimbursement for IMRT.
 (21) IMRT significantly reduced the maximum dose to the breast (Dmax median, 110% for 3D-CRT vs. 107% for IMRT; p<0.0001, Wilcoxon test) and improved median dose homogeneity (median, 1.15 for 3D-CRT vs. 1.05 for IMRT; p<0.0001, Wilcoxon test) when compared with 3D-CRT.
 These dosimetric improvements were seen across all breast volume groups.

 Grade 2 dermatitis occurred in 13% of patients in the 3D-CRT group and 2% in the IMRT group.
 IMRT moderately decreased rates of acute pruritus (p=0.03, chi-square test) and grade 2 to 3 sub-acute hyperpigmentation (p=0.01, Fisher exact test).
 With a minimum of 6 months’ follow-up, the treatment was reported to be similarly well-tolerated in either group, including among women with large breast volumes.
 (21)

-Freedman and colleagues studied the time spent with radiation-induced dermatitis during a course of radiation therapy for women with breast cancer treated with conventional radiation therapy (2D-RT) or IMRT.
+Freedman et al. studied the time spent with radiation-induced dermatitis during a course of radiation therapy for women with breast cancer treated with conventional radiation therapy (2D-RT) or IMRT.
 (22) For this study, the population consisted of 804 consecutive women with early stage breast cancer treated with breast-conserving surgery and radiation from 2001 to 2006.
 All patients were treated with whole-breast radiation followed by a boost to the tumor bed.
 Whole-breast radiation consisted of conventional wedged photon tangents (n=405) earlier in the study period, and mostly of photon IMRT (n=399) in later years.
 All patients had acute dermatitis graded each week of treatment.
 The breakdown of cases of maximum toxicity by technique was as follows: 48%, grade 0/1, and 52%, grade 2/3, for IMRT; and 25%, grade 0/1, and 75%, grade 2/3, for conventional radiation therapy (p<0.0001).
 The IMRT patients spent 82% of weeks during treatment with grade 0/1 dermatitis and 18% with grade 2/3 dermatitis, compared with 29% and 71% of patients, respectively, treated with conventional radiation (p<0.0001).
 From this pre/post study, the authors concluded that breast IMRT is associated with a significant decrease both in the time spent during treatment with grade 2/3 dermatitis and in the maximum severity of dermatitis compared with that associated with conventional radiation.
 Interpretation of these results is limited by lack of a contemporaneous comparison.
 The investigators have subsequently reported on 5-year outcomes of the Fox Chase Cancer Center experience using whole-breast IMRT for the treatment of early-stage breast cancer; the 5-year actuarial ipsilateral breast tumor recurrence and locoregional recurrence rates were 2.0% and 2.4%, respectively.
 In terms of treatment-related effects, edema and erythema were consistently noted early after breast IMRT and peaked at 3-6 months from the start of whole-breast IMRT.
 Infection was rare, with <1.5% of the patient population experiencing this side effect; telangectasia was noted to develop in approximately 8% of patients, and fibrosis in 7% of patients, at ≥36 months from the start of whole-breast IMRT.
 (23)

 Publications also report on the potential ability of IMRT to reduce radiation to the heart (left ventricle) in patients with left-sided breast cancer and unfavorable cardiac anatomy.
 (24) This is a concern because of the potential development of late cardiac complications, such as coronary artery disease, following radiation therapy to the left breast.